raganwald/cafeaulife/README.md

     sw        se

-This involves digging inside of our results and recombining their peices.
+This involves digging inside of our results and recombining their pieces.
 If we're going to do that, we might as well get something in return.
 So instead of trimming the square to get a smaller square with the same velocity, we're going to take another step forward in time:

 ### a step in time